bitplane/ansi_stdio/README.md

 Buffers are sparse grids of `rich` characters.
 They track their own size and can be merged (`+=` and `+`), queried/set (slice notation) and copied.

+### Object design

+A few basic concepts

+* Box - a 2d box, used for bounding things
+* Saved - a seriali

+* There's a timeline.
+* We have values

+* Should "Animation" be a buffer?

+* Do we need a

 ## Overall plan

 * Build a custom video format with keyframes and delta frames/buffers.
 This can